coordinatesofsightsandsounds/coordinatesofsightsandsounds.github.io/README.md

-# Coordinates of Sites and Sounds
+# Coordinates of Sights and Sounds

 ## Develop
 ```bash